 - Community gardens are social spaces where friends, neighbours and relatives congregate to not just garden but hold community events, hold cooking classes and swap produce.

 - People come form all different backgrounds and ethnicities.

 - Community gardens develop community identity and community spirit.

-There are four community gardens in the Albury that you can join.
+There are five community gardens in the Albury that you can join.
 They are all open to new members and seeking volunteers for a range of roles and tasks.
 Choose a community garden near you and contact us to find out how you can get involved.